spatialos/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

 1. In the Unity Editor, navigate to **Edit** > **Project Settings** > **Player**.
 This opens **PlayerSettings** in the Inspector window.
 1. In the Inspector window, navigate to **Settings for iOS (the iPhone icon)** > **Other Settings** > **Configuration** > **Target SDK** and choose **Simulator SDK**.
 1. Also in the **Configuration** section of the Inspector window, select **Targer minimum iOS version** and input `10.0`.
 1. In the Unity Editor, navigate to **File** > **Build Settings**, and ensure that iOS is selected.
-Selection is indicated by a Unity logo that appears next to the name of the selected platform.
+Selection is indicated by a Unity logo that appears next to the name of the selected platform.<br>
 If iOS is not selected, select it and then select **Switch Platform**.
 1. Select **Build and Run**.
-This prompts you to choose where to save the XCode project that Unity generates.
-After you've selected the directory, Unity generates the XCode project, opens it in XCode and starts the build.
-If the build succeeds, XCode starts a Simulator and installs the game on it.
+This prompts you to choose where to save the XCode project that Unity generates.<br>
+After you've selected the directory, Unity generates the XCode project, opens it in XCode and starts the build.<br>
+When the build succeeds, XCode starts a Simulator and installs the game on it.

-  * If you choose **Build**, instead of **Build and Run**, Unity generates a XCode project and opens the folder containing the project.
+    > **TIP:**  If you choose **Build**, instead of **Build and Run**, Unity generates a XCode project and opens the folder containing the project.

 1. Once the game is deployed and started on the Simulator, you see an empty text field and a **Connect** button: Select **Connect**.

     > You don’t need to enter anything in the text field.

-1. Play the game on the Simulator.
+2. Play the game on the Simulator.
-1. When you're done, select **Play** to stop your client and, in the terminal window that's running the SpatialOS process, enter **Ctrl+C** to stop the process.
+3. When you're done, select **Play** to stop your client and, in the terminal window that's running the SpatialOS process, enter **Ctrl+C** to stop the process.

 ## iOS device{#ios-device}